Burning Mouth and Our Hormonal Changes

 Falling oestrogen levels tend to dry out all the mucous membranes in our body, including the nose, the eyes and the mouth.

 Having a painful burning mouth can contribute to anxiety and mood swings, loss of appetite, and social withdrawal.
-Having a painful mouth can cause a real problem in just conversing with people.
+It can also cause a real problem in just conversing with people.

 - Food – Ensure you include healthy fats, complex carbohydrates and lean protein in your regular meal plan.
 Avoid triggers like spicy and acidic foods as these can add to the symptoms.